vyshnaviK18/ReefVision-AI/README.md

 ## Overview

 **ReefVision-AI** is a deep learning project aimed at classifying coral reef images into two categories: `healthy_corals` and `bleached_corals`.
-The project leverages convolutional neural networks (CNNs) and the VGG19 architecture to analyze and classify images with a high degree of accuracy.
+The project uses convolutional neural networks (CNNs) and the VGG19 architecture to analyze and classify images with a `high degree of accuracy`.

 ## Key Features